kptdev/kpt/site/guides/porch-user-guide.md

 * A Git repository for your blueprints.
 * A [Personal Access Token](https://github.com/settings/tokens) (when using GitHub repository) for Porch to authenticate with the repository.
+Porch requires the 'repo' scope.
 * Or Basic Auth credentials for Porch to authenticate with the repository.

 To use Porch with an OCI repository